Trustpilot

 Sexual Health Week 2022 is nearly upon us and this year is themed around a topic that’s close to our hearts - breaking barriers.
 For a long time, conversations about sex, sexual pleasure or sexual health were topics that were considered taboo.
 Women had to suffer in silence with vaginal dryness while people were shown round the back door of a clinic if they wanted access to contraception.
 For 20 years, Pasante have enabled sexual health products to be more accessible, safe and fun making it easier to access condoms and lubricant as well as increasing education around important sexual health topics.

 As Pasante are this years sponsors for Sexual Health Week, we thought it’ll be a good opportunity to focus on sexual health stigmas that are often associated with an STI diagnosis.
 These stigmas can form a barrier for people to get tested or treated resulting in low uptake or late access to services.
-With 317,901 new diagnoses of STIs among England residents in 2020 and a 10% decrease in consultations from 2019, it’s vital the stigmas of STI diagnoses are removed.
-Therefore, let’s look at what a stigma is, myths that are often associated with sexually transmitted infections and some commonly asked questions.

 What is a stigma?